nmshd/documentation/_docs_integrate/delete-identities.md

 ## Options for Identity Deletion

-An Identity can be deleted in two different ways:
+In principle, there are several options for deleting an Identity from the Backbone.

-- Initiating the process of Identity deletion yourself.
+For example, depending on the Backbone environment, it is conceivable to set up automatic Identity deletion after a long period of Identity inactivity.
-- The Backbone Admin UI triggers the process of Identity deletion and the Identity subsequently approves the triggered Identity deletion.
+More essential are the two options for actively deciding to delete an Identity from the Backbone:

-However, depending on the Backbone environment, it is also conceivable to set up automatic Identity deletion after a long period of Identity inactivity.
+- Initiation of the process of Identity deletion by the Identity itself.
-{: .notice--info}
+- The Backbone Admin UI triggers the process of Identity deletion and the Identity subsequently approves the triggered deletion of its Identity.

 Whenever a new [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) has been created due to a [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion) or an [Identity deletion triggered by the Backbone Admin UI]({% link _docs_integrate/delete-identities.md %}#identity-deletion-triggered-by-the-backbone-admin-ui) or the `status` of an existing IdentityDeletionProcess has changed, the [Connector event]({% link _docs_integrate/connector-events.md %}) `transport.identityDeletionProcessStatusChanged` is raised.
 In addition, an external `IdentityDeletionProcessStarted` event can be received when an Identity deletion is triggered by the Backbone Admin UI.